Pork with Sweet Potatoes

 - 1. In a shallow bowl, mix flour, salt and pepper.
 Cut tenderloin into 12 slices; pound each with a meat mallet to 1/4-in. thickness.
 Dip pork in flour mixture to coat both sides; shake off excess.

-- 2. In a large nonstick skillet coated with cooking spray, heat oil over medium-high heat; brown pork in batches.
+- 2. In a large skillet coated with cooking spray, heat oil over medium-high heat; brown pork in batches.
 Remove from pan.

 - 3. Add sweet potatoes, cranberries and broth to same pan.
 Bring to a boil.
 Reduce heat; simmer, covered, 4-6 minutes or until potatoes are almost tender.
 Stir in mustard.